vendu/vaaja/usr/games/mjolnir/doc/INTRODUCTION.md

 # Level 11 - Atlantis

 Your mission in Atlantis is to rescue the captured princess Kara from the continent falling under the sea.
+You also must return her golden sword back to Kara.

 # Levels 12-15 - Death Labyrinth